openforcefield/openforcefield.org/content/community/news/science-updates/bayesian-surrogate-modeling-2021-09-03/index.md

 4                                           0.536805
 ```

-### Building the surrogate models
+## Building the surrogate models

 With our data ready, we can build a GP surrogate model using the GPytorch package.
 To formulate our surrogate model, we
 use the squared exponential covariance kernel, and the simple constant mean function.
 For our likelihood function, we
 choose a Gaussian likelihood.
-This implementation is heavily based
-on [this example](https://docs.gpytorch.ai/en/stable/examples/01_Exact_GPs/Simple_GP_Regression.html) from the GPytorch
+This implementation is taken from [this example](https://docs.gpytorch.ai/en/stable/examples/01_Exact_GPs/Simple_GP_Regression.html) from the GPytorch
 documentation.

 ```python